Quansight/straight-forward-git/tools/make/lib/deps/README.md

 # deps

-> External library recipes.
+> External library commands.

 <!-- Section to include introductory text.
 Make sure to keep an empty line after the intro `section` element and another before the `/section` close. -->

 <section class="intro">

-This directory contains [`make`][make] recipes for installing, removing, and managing the project's external library dependencies.
+This directory contains [`make`][make] rules for installing, removing, and managing the project's external library dependencies.

 </section>